r2fo/r4fo.com-v1/content/privacypolicy.md

 <hr>

 ## Data collected by the Operator
-### Homepage (r4fo.com)
-- Hosted by Cloudflare Pages, to ensure uptime in case of server maintenance.
-- I do not collect any data, but Cloudflare probably does
-- I am looking to selfhost this homepage in the near future
-- <a href="https://www.cloudflare.com/privacypolicy/">Their privacy policy</a>.

 ### Nginx
 - By default, all access and error logs in Nginx are sent to <code><a href="https://wikiless.r4fo.com/wiki/Null_device">/dev/null</a></code>.
 - ⚠️ Logging may temporarily be enabled to combat abuse or to debug errors.
 These logs contain your IP address, user agent, query and timestamp.
 These logs will be erased almost immediately (within 1-3 hours).
 I will inform you about any logging through the following text;
 - At this moment, logging is **❌ DISABLED** (for a history you can view the [changelog](#changelog) below)